mujassir/LinkedInJobScraper/README.md

 ## Security Notes

+- The LinkedIn session cookie should ONLY be stored in `appsettings.local.json`
-- Never commit your `appsettings.json` with your LinkedIn session cookie
+- Never commit your `appsettings.local.json` to version control
 - Keep your session cookie secure and rotate it periodically
 - Consider using environment variables for sensitive data
+- The repository includes default settings in `appsettings.json` (no sensitive data)
+- For production environments, use a secure secret management system

 ## Contributing